smcgdub/Discover-Ireland-MS2-Project/testing.md

 * The Skyscanner widget on mobile devices works the same was as it does on desktop.
 * The widget is responsive so the layout will automatically adjust depending on screen size.

-**6. YouTube Video**
+**6. Video JS Player**

-* All of the YouTube videos from the tourist board are loading correctly.
+* All of the videos are loading correctly.
 They do not autostart and users must press play themselves to start the video.
-The user can also adjust the volume of the video in the controller.
+The user can also adjust:
+1. The volume of the video in the controller.
-* On mobile if the user clicks on the title of the video the YouTube app (If installed on the device) will open and the vide will play on there.
+2. Make the video full screen
+3. Download the video

+The ability to watch the video picture in picture is not available on smaller mobile devices.

 **7. Google Map**